What is sexual orientation hate crime?

 You may also be able to report incidents through the organisations listed on this website on the 'Organisations that can help' page.

 By reporting it, you may be able to prevent these incidents from happening to someone else.

 Reporting makes a difference... to you, your friends, your community and your life.

-The Police and other criminal justice agencies consider all hate crime to be very serious, including homophobic and transphobic hate crime.
-When a case is prosecuted, the courts can impose a stronger sentence under powers from the Criminal Justice Act.
+The police and other criminal justice agencies consider all hate crime to be very serious, including sexual orientation hate crime.
+When a case is prosecuted, the courts can impose a stronger sentence under powers from Section 66 of the Sentencing Act 2020.
 This reflects the priority placed on these crimes.

-The Crown Prosecution Service (CPS) is the organisation that takes cases through the court system.
+The Crown Prosecution Service is the organisation that takes cases through the court system.
 They have produced guidance on Homophobic and Transphobic Hate Crime that is available on the 'Prosecuting hate crimes' page of this website .

 Our partners Galop are a charity that exist to protect LGBT+ victims and to help organisations like the police to improve their services.
 They have produced a range of services which may be of interest including;